Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 It turned out that complete darkness is not necessarily needed (although better frames can be captured that way), but only darkness behind fast moving parts.
 See [Daylight](#daylight) section for details.
 Just as a teaser, this is 5 exposures frame of fast rotating mini drone propeller captured at daylight:
 ![res/daylight.4.png](res/daylight.4.png)

+#### Comparison of commercially available and diy highspeed flashes

 <a name="diycomparison"></a>There are commercially available highspeed flashes like the [Vela One](http://www.vela.io/vela-one-high-speed-flash).
 Compared to the 5000lm diy highspeed flash described in next section (that has proven to be able to capture with 4µs flash duration), the Vela One has advantages and disadvantages:
 - (+) allows for flash durations down to 0.5µs (diy will not provide enough light for that duration)
 - (+) provides 1 million lumens compared to 5000lm